johnandrea/find-pedigree-collapse/README.md

 - Copy Python file
 - also requires gedcom library [readgedcom.py](https://github.com/johnandrea/readgedcom) in the same directory, or in a location specified by the libpath option.

+## Future Enhancement ##

+Add option to allow output of ancestor branches to .DOT files to enable drawing of paths.